Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteering or through internships
+- List any relevant experience you have gained through volunteering or interning

-- You should highlight any achievements or responsibilities you fulfilled in these roles
+- Note any achievements or responsibilities you took on in these positions.

 References: